Veronica Franco

-Life
+Early life and education

 Veronica Franco was born to a family in the Cittadino class.
 She developed her position in Renaissance Venetian society as a cortigiana onesta (Honest Courtesan), who were intellectual sex workers who derived their position in society from refinement and cultural prowess.
-They served in contrast to other sex workers such as cortigiana di lume or meretrice ('harlots'), who were lower-class prostitutes.
+They served in contrast to other sex workers such as cortigiana di lume or meretrice ('harlots') who were lower-class prostitutes.

 Franco received a respectable humanistic education at a young age from her brother's tutor, an unusual opportunity for Venetian women.
 She continued her education by mixing with learned men, writers, and painters.
 This granted her access to a Domenico Venier, a patron and advisor to women writers.
 She was able to use her education to contribute considerably to literary and artistic outlets.

 Franco learned additional skills from her mother, Paola Fracassa, who had an interest in finding suitable clients for her, as well as marrying her off.

-While still in her teens, Franco was briefly married to a mature, wealthy physician named Paolo Panizza.
-She supported her children along with a household of tutors and servants for most of her life.
+Career

 Franco wrote two volumes of poetry: Terze rime in 1575 and Lettere familiari a diversi in 1580.

 In 1565, when she was about 20 years old, Veronica Franco was listed in the Catalogo de tutte le principal et più honorate cortigiane di Venetia (Catalog of all the Principal and most Honored Courtesans of Venice), which gave the names, addresses, and fees of Venice's most prominent prostitutes; her mother was listed as the person to whom the fee should be paid (her "go-between").
-From extant records, we know that, by the time she was 18, Franco had been briefly married and had given birth to her first child; she would eventually have six children, three of whom died in infancy.

 She became involved in the 1570s with Domenico Venier's renowned literary salon in Venice, who served as a literary adviser not only to male writers but also to many women poets of the Veneto region.

 As one of the più honorate cortigiane in a wealthy and cosmopolitan city, Franco lived well for much of her working life, but without the automatic protection accorded to "respectable" women, she had to make her own way.
 She studied and sought patrons among the learned.

 In 1575, during the epidemic of plague that ravaged the city, Franco was forced to leave Venice and lost much of her wealth when her house and possessions were looted.
 Upon her return in 1577, she defended herself against charges of witchcraft before the Inquisition, a crime commonly lodged against courtesans in those days.
 The charges were dropped.
 There is evidence that her connections among the Venetian nobility helped in her acquittal.